Quantum Cosmology: The formal framework: Quantum Gravity

 \subsubsection{Quantization of the constraint system}

-Quantization can then be carried out in analogy to ordinary quantum theory: canonical coordinates are promoted to operators, thus turning the constraints into operators.
+Quantization can be carried out in analogy to ordinary quantum theory: canonical coordinates are promoted to operators, thus turning the constraints into operators.
 These are implemented through the requirement \be \widehat{\mathcal{H}}_\perp\Psi[h_{ab}]=0\ , \qquad \widehat{\mathcal{H}}_a\Psi[h_{ab}]=0\ , \ee where $\Psi[h_{ab}]$ is a wave functional depending on the three-metric.
-If non-gravitational fields are present, the wave functional depends in addition on them; for example, it may depend in addition on a scalar field $\phi$.
+If non-gravitational fields are present, the wave functional depends in addition on these other fields, for example a scalar field $\phi$.
 Here and in the following, operators will be denoted by hats on the corresponding quantities.
 The first equation is usually referred to as Wheeler--DeWitt equation.
-The other equations ensure invariance of the wave functional under three-dimensional diffeomorphisms.
-They are therefore known as diffeomorphism (or momentum) constraints.
+The momentum constraints ensure invariance of the wave functional under infinitesimal three-dimensional diffeomorphisms.

 In the classical theory, spacetime can be represented as a foliation of three-dimensional hypersurfaces.
-Since the canonical variables are the three-dimensional metric and the embedding of the hypersurfaces into the fourth dimension, both variables cannot be specified simultaneously in the quantum theory (they obey an `uncertainty relation') -- spacetime has disappeared.
-What remains is the configuration space which is the space of all three-geometries (called `superspace' by John Wheeler).
+Since the canonical variables are the three-dimensional metric and the embedding of the hypersurfaces into the fourth dimension, both variables cannot be specified simultaneously in the quantum theory (they obey an `uncertainty relation') -- spacetime has disappeared, in the same manner as the classical trajectories have disappeared in quantum mechanics.
+What remains is the configuration space: the space of all three-geometries (called `superspace' by John Wheeler).
+For more details on superspace and its construction, see \cite{Giulini09}.